larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

         for i, row in product_df.iterrows():
             products_tree.insert("", "end", values=(i + 1, row["Product Name"], row["ASIN"]))
 ```
-This function again enters the values received from the function `get_amazon_product_data` into the Dataframe `product_df`and updates the treeview widget with the same data and the command `products_tree.insert`.
+This function again enters the values received from the function `get_amazon_product_data` into the Dataframe `product_df` and updates the treeview widget with the same data and the command `products_tree.insert`.

-Similarily other widgets are linked to imported functions that execute scraping processes or for example access the Chat GPT API.
+Similarily, other widgets are linked to imported functions that execute scraping processes or for example access the ChatGPT API.

 Thus the button for scraping, on selection executes the following functions consecutively:

-- `scrape_data(product_id, num_review_pages)` scrapes all the reviews of a specific product_id
+- `scrape_data(product_id, num_review_pages)` scrapes all the reviews of a specific product ID
 - `display_review(review)` displays the reviews in a text field
-- `display_average_polarity_and_color()` displays the average polarity in a graphic (red, orange, green)
+- `display_average_polarity_and_color()` displays the average polarity and a corresponding colored circle (red, orange, green)
 - `display_chatgpt(all_results)` connects to ChatGPT and displays results in two text fields

-Thus the GUI is built up in the main script, retrieving information from the user like the product searched and on selection of buttons or lists is executing functions of imported modules.
+Thus the GUI is built up in the main script, retrieving information from the user like the product searched and on selection of buttons or lists, executing functions of imported modules.
 These functions again are executing scraping processes, further processing the data or displaying information.

 The Tkinter code is framed with the command ```app.mainloop()``` which starts the main event loop of the Tkinter application.
 This loop listens for events such as button clicks, product selection, etc., and it keeps the application running.
 It is placed at the end of the Tkinter script, after we have defined all our GUI components.